-From the gold capped onion domes of the Kremlin, and its high walls, to the large square and the buildings on it, this heritage site is monumental.
+From the gold capped onion domes of the Kremlin and its high walls, to the large Red Square and the buildings on it, this heritage site is monumental.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full name of site: Kremlin and Red Square, Moscow

 - Country: Russian Federation

 UNESCO’s World Heritage Centre’s short description of site no. 545: